AlexiaChen/revisit-harmony-final-coding-question/README.md

        }
     }

-    // just only completed this method at that time Node get_next()
+    // just only completed this method at that time, its correct cause much moreb easier compared with insert method Node get_next()
     {
-       if(dummy->next)
+       if(dummyHead->next)
        {
            Node node;
            node.data = dummyHead->next->data;